dotnet/docs/docs/standard/commandline/customize-help.md

 [!INCLUDE [scl-preview](../../../includes/scl-preview.md)]

-`HelpBuilder.CustomizeSymbol` lets you customize the help for a specific command, option, or argument (`Symbol` is the base class for all three types).
-You can customize several parts of the help output, including:
+To customize the name of an option's argument, use the option's `ArgumentHelpName` property.
+And `HelpBuilder.CustomizeSymbol` lets you customize several parts of the help output for a command, option, or argument (`Symbol` is the base class for all three types).
+With `CustomizeSymbol`, you can specify:

-* The name of an option's argument.
 * The first column text.
 * The second column text.
 * The way a default value is described.